-Ian Jukes Educator and Futurist New internationally driven standards in mathematics, reading, and writing: Mathematics, reading, and writing are based on new strengthened standards, called the Common Core State Standards (CCSS).
+Ian Jukes Educator and Futurist

+Internationally driven standards in mathematics, reading, and writing: Mathematics, reading, and writing are based on the rigorous Common Core State Standards (CCSS).
 These standards, adopted by Maryland in June 2010, describe the content that students must learn at each grade level and are designed to help U.S. students compete favorably with students around the world.

-A renewed focus on teaching the whole child: The curriculum provides more instructional focus on subjects such as the arts, information literacy, physical education, science, and social studies by blending them with mathematics, reading, and writing.
+A focus on teaching the whole child: The curriculum provides more instructional focus on subjects such as the arts, information literacy, physical education, science, and social studies by blending them with mathematics, reading, and writing.
 Students will receive instruction across all subjects in elementary school.